NFL power rankings: Where 49ers sit after shaky win vs. Bucs

 Record: 6-4

-They boat raced a good Jets defense and Kyle Murray was nearly perfect.
+They boat raced a good Jets defense and Kyler Murray was nearly perfect.
 Message received.
 I still have my doubts, but it's hard to deny they're playing good football right now.

 12. Atlanta Falcons (Last week: 9)